 1. Natural vent

-Also known as Type B, this vent is operating on natural air convection.
-This structure generally uses the furnace vent pipe through roof because the B venting pipe is designed in a vertical manner.
-When the vent is withdrawing air from the house, it expels the gas outside through the vent.
+Also known as Type B, this vent operates on natural air convection.
+This structure generally uses the furnace vent pipe through the roof because the B venting pipe is designed vertically.
+When the vent withdraws air from the house, it expels the gas outside through the vent.

 2. Direct vent.

-This construction uses two different sizes of pipes within one unit.
-The outer and bigger pipe draws the air for combustion (from outside), while the smaller one is constructed in the inner position to expel the exhaust gas.
+This construction uses two different-sized pipes within one unit.
+The outer and bigger pipe draws air for combustion (from outside), while the smaller one is constructed in the inner position to expel the exhaust gas.

 The pipes can be set in two ways: horizontally through the sidewall or vertically through the roof.
-When compared to the natural vent, this one is more flexible, although it is also costlier.
+This type of vent is more flexible than the natural vent, although it is also costlier.

 3. Sidewall Power Vent

 Also known as the induced draft fan, this one has a fan located on the end of the pipe.
-Since the exhaust pipe is running on a sidewall, the fan works together with the furnace.
-It will draw in air for the combustion and then expel the fume outside.
-This is another affordable option for the heating solution.
-Not o mention that it is pretty safe and highly efficient.
+The fan works with the furnace since the exhaust pipe runs on a sidewall.
+It draws in air for combustion and then expels the fume outside.
+This is another affordable heating solution, not to mention that it is pretty safe and highly efficient.

 Be sure to understand the concept before you install one at home.
-Once you know about the system and be familiar with the gas furnace vent pipe code, you can continue installing it.
+Once you know about the system and are familiar with the gas furnace vent pipe code, you can continue installing it.